Welcome

 InterPlay

 Creative Body-Based Practice.
-InterPlay uses movement, storytelling, voice, and stillness to awaken the spirit and unlock the body's wisdom.
-We are bodies in motion, bodies in relationship, and bodies in community - and InterPlay is a creative, un-intrusive, and affirming way to process and explore what is true for oneself.
-No experience required.
+InterPlay is a fun practice developed by Cynthia Wynton-Henry and Phil Porter.
+It uses movement, stillness, storytelling, voice, and play to awaken the spirit and unlock the body’s wisdom.
+We are bodies in motion, bodies in relationship, and bodies in community, and InterPlay is a creative, un-intrusive, and affirming way to process and explore what is true for oneself.

 What Clients Say